 - has not, in the ten years prior to the application, been convicted of an indictable tax offence.

-When the National Excise Licence Office (NELO) receives the completed application form, they will forward a copy to the Revenue office where the premises are located for approval.
+Once NELO receives the completed application form, they will forward a copy to the Revenue office where the premises are located.
 If the Revenue office approves the application, NELO will issue an Application Notice in order for the applicant to apply for the licence.

 Renewing an Auto Fuel Trader's Licence

-Traders must apply for a Licence on an annual basis.
-NELO will send them an Annual Application Notice about seven weeks before the licence is due to expire and invite them to apply for the licence.
+Traders must apply for a Licence on an annual basis following receipt of an Annual Application Notice from NELO.
+This notice will issue about seven weeks before the licence is due to expire.

 If Revenue is satisfied that the licensee meets any specified Licence Conditions, the licensee may apply for their licence using the Payment Options.